enkidevs/curriculum/python-playground-questions/python-playground-core/arithmetic-operation/arithmetic-operation.md

 Start by creating two variables that store any numbers.

-Then, use one of the available arithmetic operators to perform a calculation on those two numbers.
+Then, use one of the available arithmetic operators to calculate those two numbers.

 Finally, print the message along with the result.